 Gardens are meant for living in, not just looking at.
 So by all means, pile those leaves up, then get a good running start.

-2. Fertilizing the lawn.
+Fertilize the lawn.

-3. Mulching garden beds for winter.
+Mulch garden beds for winter.

-5. Making leaf mould.
+Create leaf mould.

 So bag the bagging this year and make those leaves work for you!